-This option entails an all-out search for the truth of the way things really are.
+This option entails an all-out, relentless search for the truth of the way things really are.

-A light bulb sits on a store shelf for several weeks, is bought, taken home, and put in the cabinet for months and months.
+Take a light bulb: it sits on a store shelf for several weeks...then is bought, taken home, and put in the cabinet for months and months.

 Alone and in the dark, in a way, it could feel that life, alone and in the dark, is a stupid, futile, pointless exercise.

 When, however, it is taken out of the cabinet and plugged in to the socket, all of a sudden it becomes useful; it serves a purpose, and all of the parts and pieces work together harmoniously to serve as a conduit for light.
 It is now doing what it was designed for, it is performing the job it was built for.
 This might be the same as what can happen with human beings.